Kerollmops/mod1-rs/README.md

 # mod1-rs
-Water simulation subject form 42 school in Rust
+Water simulation subject from 42 school in Rust